iAboelnaga/ASMIO-App/README.md

 Using enum is very pretty as I can set the cases and extend these cases with variables, I used them in
 - Managing view states
-- Listing differrent SortOptions and RatingType
+- Listing different SortOptions and RatingType
 - Build Alamofire network request

 ## Pods